Halloween and Other Seasons by Al Sarrantonio

 - 17 short stories by such authors as Jack Ketchum, Edward Lee, Graham Masterton, Lucy Taylor, Bruce Jones

-- Published July 1996 (paperback edition)
+- Published July 1996 (Pocket Books paperback edition)

 - Finished reading it on June 2, 1998

 - I'm so glad that there is still a source for erotic horror that puts out good stories on a reliable basis.
-Like all the other Hot Blood collections, this one gives us more erotic scary stories, or scary erotic stories depending on your point of view.
+Like all the other HOT BLOOD collections, this one gives us more erotic scary stories, or scary erotic stories depending on your point of view.
 And since it is quality stuff, it definitely receives my recommendation.
 My personal favorites are listed below.

 "Purple Hearts and Other Wounds" by Stephen Woodworth - A wounded soldier experiences phantom pleasures